Mingtiandi

 “Access to low cost financing and a comparatively long investment cycle give offshore investors an advantage during the negotiation process,” adds Zhou.

 Canadian pension fund, CPPIB has already announced plans to pump US$817 million into rental housing programs in tier one, and some tier two, Chinese cities.
-In May 2018, Singapore’s sovereign wealth fund, GIC, established a partnership with NOVA, a Shanghai-based property investor, to invest in in rental housing in China’s tier one cities.
+In May 2018, Singapore’s sovereign wealth fund, GIC, established a partnership with NOVA, a Shanghai-based property investor, to invest in rental housing in China’s tier one cities.

 Rental housing is a key focus for the Chinese government and is likely to be the biggest beneficiary of foreign money but the office sector will draw strong interest, followed by retail.